 In November of 2011, Gov. Deval Patrick signed the Expanded Gaming Act into law, allowing for legal casinos in the state in designated areas.
 The Massachusetts Gaming Commission was then established, and a year later, the Gaming Commission began oversight of horse racing.

 Penn National Gaming got the state’s first slots parlor license (a category 2 license) in February 2014 for Plainridge Park and a casino was added to the harness track in June 2015.
 MGM Springfield became the state’s first category 1 casino when it opened in August 2018.
-In June 2019, Wynn Resorts opened the Encore Boston Harbor.
+In June 2019, Wynn Resorts opened the Encore Boston Harbor, with hopes of launching a retail sportsbook and Massachusetts sports betting app in the future.

 The Mashpee Wampanoag Indian Tribe is fighting to build a fourth casino in the state, First Light Casino & Resort, on its 321-acre reservation in Taunton.
 The Wampanoag tribe of Gay Head is looking to build the smaller Aquinnah Cliffs Casino on Martha’s Vineyard.